-In his History of The Decline And Fall Of The Roman Empire, (Volume 1, Chapter 4), there is a colorful account of Commodus’s feats as a star-gladiator at the Plebeian Games: “Whether he aimed at the head or heart of the animal, the wound was alike certain and mortal.
+In his History of The Decline And Fall Of The Roman Empire, (Volume 1, Chapter 4), Edward Gibbon has given a colorful account of Commodus’s feats as the star-gladiator at the Plebeian Games: “Whether he aimed at the head or heart of the animal, the wound was alike certain and mortal.
 With arrows whose point was shaped into the form of crescent, Commodus often intercepted the rapid career, and cut asunder the long, bony neck of the ostrich.
 A panther was let loose; and the archer waited till he had leaped upon a trembling malefactor.
 In the same instant the shaft flew, the beast dropped dead, and the man remained unhurt.
 The dens of the amphitheater disgorged at once a hundred lions: a hundred darts from the unerring hand of Commodus laid them dead as they run raging round the Arena.
 Neither the huge bulk of the elephant, nor the scaly hide of the rhinoceros, could defend them from his stroke.
 Ethiopia and India yielded their most extraordinary productions; and several animals were slain in the amphitheater, which had been seen only in the representations of art, or perhaps of fancy.
 In all these exhibitions, the securest precautions were used to protect the person of the Roman Hercules from the desperate spring of any savage, who might possibly disregard the dignity of the emperor and the sanctity of the god.”